Matt Odmark

 Matthew Thomas Odmark (born January 25, 1974) is an American musician most known for being a guitarist for Christian alternative folk rock group Jars of Clay.

 Biography

 Matthew Odmark was raised in Rochester, New York where he attended McQuaid Jesuit High School.
 He studied English literature at the University of Rochester.
 As a youth he knew pianist Charlie Lowell.
 When guitarist Matt Bronleewe left Lowell's band Jars of Clay, Odmark took his place as guitarist and backing vocalist.

 In 2001, Jars of Clay were awarded honorary graduations from Greenville College due to their demonstrated understanding of their craft.
 Despite never being an attendee of the school, Odmark was granted this award also.

 Personal life

 Matthew Odmark is married to Kristen Odmark.
-They adopted their son, Dylan Matthew Odmark, in 2007.
-They adopted another son, Owen Leigh Odmark, in 2009.

 Awards

 In 2001, at the Orville H. Gibson Guitar Awards, Odmark received "Best Acoustic Guitar (Male)".